 Full-size icon PNGs tend to be fairly large for comfortable use on the web so it may be a good idea to convert them to JPG – assuming you don’t care about transparency and are not concerned about light compression artifacts barely visible to the naked eye.

-This tutorial can be used to export any OS X app/document icon as a transparent PNG.
-Here’s a pretty icon graphics for Pixelmator, the full-featured popular Photoshop replacement for the Mac (currently on sale in the Mac App Store for just $29.99).
+This tutorial can be used to export any Mac app/document icon as a transparent PNG.
+Here’s a pretty icon graphics for Pixelmator, the full-featured popular Photoshop replacement for the Mac.

 Did you find this tutorial useful?